Skip to main content

 Production app calling OpenAI in user-facing flowsThis package

-Production app calling Anthropic@voightxyz/anthropic (next release)
+Production app calling Anthropic@voightxyz/anthropic

 Anything else (Python, Go, Rust)HTTP API

 The packages coexist — wrap your OpenAI client AND call voight.log() for your own domain events under the same agent.
+Adding withTrace on top groups them all per-request.

 Source